Syphilis

 Summary

 Syphilis is a sexually transmitted infection (STI) that is passed through contact with a syphilis lesion (sore or chancre).
-Outbreaks of syphilis have been reported in every major Canadian urban centre, particularly among men who have sex with men (MSM).
-In recent years, the number of new cases has risen dramatically.
+Outbreaks of syphilis have been reported across Canada.
+Affected populations include gay, bisexual and other men who have sex with men (gbMSM), as well as heterosexual people.
+The fetus of pregnant people with syphilis can also be affected as can infants born to parents who have syphilis.
+In recent years, the number of new cases of syphilis in adults has risen dramatically.

 Symptoms of early syphilis vary considerably—from a painless chancre, a sore or a rash, to a fever, headache, problems with vision or more serious symptoms.
-Sexually active people should have blood tests for syphilis at least once a year and in some cases, more often (such as every three months).
-If caught early, syphilis can be treated effectively.
-If left untreated, syphilis can become a serious chronic disease.
+Screening for syphilis usually involves a simple blood test.
+Sexually active people should be screened for syphilis at least once a year and in some cases, more often (such as every three months).
+Pregnant people also need regular screening for syphilis.

 Key messages on syphilis for clients are available here.